Schedule Compression Techniques – Fast Tracking vs Crashing

-Schedule Compression Fast Tracking vs Crashing – Schedule compression techniques can be applied if a project is behind the schedule.
-The purpose of using schedule compression techniques is to try to compress the schedule (shorten the project duration) without changing the original project scope.
-If a project scope is not changed and the project falls behind the schedule, only way is to compress the remaining schedule in order to catch up the project schedule.
-This article discusses the schedule compression techniques by focusing on the fast tracking vs crashing concept.
+Fast Tracking and Crashing are schedule compression techniques which are applied during develop schedule process to shorten an already developed schedule.
+The purpose of using schedule compression techniques is to try to compress the schedule (shorten the project duration) without changing the original project scope .
+If the project scope is not changed and the project falls behind the schedule, the only way is to compress the remaining schedule in order to catch up the project schedule.
+This article discusses the schedule compression techniques by focusing on the fast-tracking vs crashing concept.

 There are many schedule compression techniques used to reduce the project duration without changing the project scope.
 Common schedule compression techniques are crashing, fast tracking and resource reallocation.